 STEEPLE analysis provides a simple brainstorming framework of the external opportunities and threats faced by a business.
 It promotes proactive and forward thinking, rather than static opinions based on intuition (gut feelings).
-Hence, STEEPLE analysis enables managers to be more informed and prepared to deal with external influences.
+Hence, STEEPLE analysis enables managers to be more informed and prepared to deal with external influences that affect business operations.

-Task 2 - Explain why
+Task 2: Explain why ...

 - a.
-An increase in the exchange rate makes it more difficult to sell exports as the price will rise.
+An increase in the exchange rate makes it more difficult to sell exports, as the price will rise.
 However, a stronger currency presents an opportunity for firms that import raw materials and components, thereby lowering their production costs. - b.
-Inflation that is under control suggests that the economy is doing well and hence the inflation could have been caused by higher salaries, i.e. demand-pull inflation is not necessarily a bad thing). - c.
-Threat: higher production costs for many businesses; there could be some redundancies Opportunity: labourers have higher spending power, so this could lead to higher sales revenues in the medium to long term. - d.
-The forces of change are still in force even if a business does not initiate change, e.g. oil crisis, economic recession, war, outbreak of infectious diseases, torrential weather, technological progress, financial crisis...
+Inflation that is under control suggests that the economy is doing well.
+Hence, higher salaries could have caused the inflation, i.e. sustainable inflation is not necessarily a bad thing. - c.
+Threat: higher production costs for many businesses; there could be some redundancies. - Opportunity: labourers have higher spending power, so this could lead to higher sales revenues in the medium to long term. - d.
+The forces of change are still in force even if a business does not initiate change, e.g. oil crisis, economic recession, war, outbreak of infectious diseases, torrential weather, technological progress, a financial crisis etc.

-Task 3 - STEEPLE Analysis
+Task 3: STEEPLE analysis